 The above table shows the total of both conditional and unconditional grants to the municipality as confirmed on the Division of Revenue Bill and the Provincial Treasury Gazette.
-From the table we see an overall increase of R23 million on the grants total compared with the with the revised budget.
-The Integrated National Electrification grant which is used to provide electricity in the rural areas of the municipality sees an increase of R9.3 Million which we hope will go a long way into eradicating backlogs created mostly by the grown of households within the municipal area.
+From the table we see an overall increase of R24.9 million the grants total compared with the with the revised budget.
+The Integrated National Electrification grants which is used to provide electricity in the rural areas of the municipality sees an increase of R9.3 million which is a much-improved allocation compared to the current financial year's allocation and the anticipated level of growth in the households around the area.
 Another increase of just over R6 million is seen on the municipal infrastructure Grant which may just be a price adjustment cushioning in relation of the current economic climate.
-A significant improvement is also noted on the library subsidy where the municipality will now receive more than double the amount received in the past financial years for the first time.
+The municipality also received a Disaster Recovery allocation of R19.19 million during the month of March 2024 to assist with flood recovery from the December 2023 and January 2024.
+The allocation will be spent in the next six months due to end in August 2024.
+There are no disaster funds confirmed to be received in the 2024/25 financial year but we have made an allocation of the balance that is anticipated to be remaining at the end of the year so that the project do not stop implementation while we are still waiting for approval of rollovers which normally takes up to October of the budget year.
+This is therefore an estimated amount that will then be revised to the actual figures after completion of the rollover processes.